-Ms Dunn has developed strong policy expertise from a variety of roles in federal government, both in Australia and internationally, as well as industry experience.
+Ms Dunn has developed strong policy expertise from a variety of roles in the federal government, both in Australia and internationally, as well as industry experience.
 Ms Dunn holds a Bachelor of Arts and Masters of Public Policy and Management from The University of Melbourne, and also completed the Melbourne Business School’s New Leaders Development Program.

 Mr Chris Chesterfield, Independent Water Sector Expert

-Mr Chris Chesterfield is nationally recognised for his leadership in waterway and urban water management, and for his contribution to establishing Melbourne as a world leader in water sensitive urban design.
+Mr Chesterfield is nationally recognised for his leadership in waterway and urban water management, and for his contribution to establishing Melbourne as a world leader in water sensitive urban design.
 Previous roles include General Manager of the Waterways Group at Melbourne Water, where Mr Chesterfield was instrumental in building and leading the Waterways Group business, providing waterway management and developer services to a region of five million people.

-Ms Sharyon Peart, Chair of Vic Catchments
+Ms Sharyon Peart, Deputy Chair of Vic Catchments

 Ms Sharyon Peart moved from Melbourne to the Mallee in 2005, where she lived on a large property in Nangiloc.
 Ms Peart’s background in corporate business, sales, marketing and team management gave inspiration to the small business she currently owns and operates.
 Ms Peart has been the sole director since she created the company in 2005, specialising in retail consultation, and managing women’s health and wellbeing.
 Ms Peart served on the Mildura Rural City Council as a Councillor for nine years and gained much experience as a portfolio councillor for art and education, later community services and wellbeing, and governance and finance.